Real structures on complex algebraic varieties with a reductive group action: Equivariant real structures on G -varieties

+\begin{remark} The notions of real forms and equivariant real structures are particular cases of the notions of $\mathbb{K}$-forms and descent data (in the category of algebraic varieties endowed with an algebraic group action) in the case where the Galois extension considered $\mathbb{K}'/\mathbb{K}$ is $\C/\R$.
+The interested reader is referred to \cite[Section 2.2]{MJT20} to learn more about these notions. \end{remark}

-As for algebraic groups (see Section \ref{sec: real group structures on reductive groups}), there is a bijection between isomorphism classes of real $F$-forms of $X$ (as real algebraic $F$-varieties) and equivalence classes of effective $(G,\rho)$-equivariant real structures on $X$ (see \cite[Section 5]{Bor20}).
+As for algebraic groups (see Section \ref{sec: real group structures on reductive groups}), there is a bijection between isomorphism classes of real $F$-forms of $X$ (as real algebraic $F$-varieties) and equivalence classes of effective $(G,\sigma)$-equivariant real structures on $X$ (see \cite[Section 5]{Bor20}).

-\begin{remark} If $X$ is quasiprojective or covered by $\Gamma$-stable quasiprojective open subsets, then $X$ is covered by $\Gamma$-stable affine open subsets.
-In particular, since homogeneous spaces under the action of a linear algebraic group are quasiprojective (this follows from a theorem of Chevalley; see \cite[Section 11.2, Theorem]{Hum75}), equivariant real structures on homogeneous spaces under $G$ are always effective. \end{remark}
+\begin{remark} Assume that the complex algebraic variety $X$ has a real structure; it induces a $\Gamma$-action on $X$.
+If $X$ is quasiprojective or covered by $\Gamma$-stable quasiprojective open subsets, then $X$ is covered by $\Gamma$-stable affine open subsets.
+In particular, since homogeneous spaces under the action of a linear algebraic group are quasiprojective (this follows from a theorem of Chevalley; see \cite[Section 11.2, Theorem]{Hum75}), equivariant real structures on homogeneous spaces under a linear algebraic group are always effective. \end{remark}

 The following lemma gives a general criterion for the existence of an equivariant real structure in the case where the algebraic $G$-variety $X$ is a homogeneous space.
 (This criterion is however not so useful in real life as condition \ref{eq: involution} of Lemma \ref{lem: two conditions} is generally difficult to check.)